vita-student-projects/group42_3DMOT/README.md

 Our contribution is to add visual appearance re-identification to an existing mulitple 3D tracking algortihm that doesn't use visual feautres.
 We choose AB3DMOT ([paper](http://www.xinshuoweng.com/papers/AB3DMOT/proceeding.pdf)) as our baseline model from which we added a visual appearance functionality.
 To get the visual feautres from a detection, we use facebook research's visual deep model DINOv2 ([paper](https://arxiv.org/abs/2304.07193)).
 We calculate the similarity between detections and tracklets using the cosine similarity and uses that as cost/affinity.
 We then add a hyper-parameter $\alpha$ which controls the how much of our contribution to use in calculation of the cost matrix:
 $$\text{Total cost} = (1-\alpha) \cdot \text{AB3DMOT cost} + \alpha \cdot \text{Our contribution cost}$$

+Our contribution doesn't need the 3D bounding boxes of the detections to generate the embeddings.
+But rather we use the 2D bounding boxes, to crop the frame into smaller images - containing only the detection - which are used to pass through the visual deep model.

 ## System Requirements

 This code has only been tested on the following combination of MAJOR pre-requisites.
 Please check beforehand.
 IMPORTANT!